Gman-Superfly/AKIRA/foundations/PHISICAL_PARALLELS.md

 # Physical Parallels in Spectral Attention

 This document collects analogies between the dynamics we observe in the spectral attention predictor and well-known physical phenomena.
-The goal is not to claim the model *is* physics, but to note as many have before that the same mathematical constraints—gradients, conservation, interference—appear in both domains and we observe them also.
+The goal is not to claim the model *is* physics, but to note as many have before that the same mathematical constraints, gradients, conservation, interference, appear in both domains and we observe them also.

 ---